dataluscorp/browser/netwerk/docs/http/lifecycle.rst

 The request: http-on-modify-request
 -----------------------------------

-Firefox fires a "http-on-modify-request" observer notification before sending the HTTP request, and this blocks the sending of the request until all observers exit.
+Datalus fires a "http-on-modify-request" observer notification before sending the HTTP request, and this blocks the sending of the request until all observers exit.
 This is generally the point at which you can modify the HTTP request headers (hence the name).

 Attaching a listener for a request is pretty simple::